tuva-health/tuva_empi/backend/README.md

-# tuva-mpi-engine-backend
+# Tuva EMPI Backend

-The backend for the Tuva MPI Engine.
+The backend for Tuva EMPI.
 It consists of a Django API and PostgreSQL database.

 ## Development